beta-robots/ensenso_nx/README.md

 ### Overview
 This repository holds code of a [ROS](http://www.ros.org) package for point cloud acquisition with  [EnsensoNx](https://en.ids-imaging.com/ensenso-stereo-3d-camera.html) 3D cameras.
 It is basically a ROS wrapper of the low-level API provided by [IDS](https://en.ids-imaging.com), the manufacturer of the camera.
 The ROS node can be configured to act as a server or as publisher at a given rate.
+The package has been tested with N20 and N35 cameras.

 ![Camera and cloud at rviz](media/20160801_ensenso_ros_cropped.png)

 ### Dependencies
-The package has been tested with the following dependencies:
+This package works correctly with the following dependencies:
 * Ubuntu 16.04
 * CMake + gcc
 * [ROS Kinetic](http://wiki.ros.org/kinetic)